Deals

 What they do:

-Probiotics—beneficial bacteria—directly affect gut health, and getting enough of them keeps your digestive system functioning well, which can benefit skin, support immunity, and may even boost your mood.
+Probiotics are beneficial bacteria that help support gut health, which can benefit skin, immunity and may even boost your mood.*

 How to get them:

-There are plenty of probiotic-rich foods out there (fermented foods like kimchi and kombucha are our go-tos) but taking a probiotic supplement is the only way to really know the specific strains you’re getting.
+There are plenty of probiotic-rich foods out there (fermented foods like kimchi and kombucha are our go-tos) but taking a probiotic supplement is an easy way to know the specific strains you’re getting.

 Read our full guide to probiotics here.